Katie Peretti: Family and relationships

-Katie has been on one of Oakdale's most beloved characters and her relationship with con artist and jewel smuggler Simon Frasier (Paul Leyden) has become one of daytime's most successful modern day supercouples.
-Known as "Skatie," the couple has transcended the small screen and was documented In the show-inspired novel Oakdale Confidential: A Novel.
-Katie said of her relationship with him that "When it came to Simon, I now had calluses upon calluses on my heart to protect me from his powers of persuasion."
+Her relationship with con artist and jewel smuggler Simon Frasier (Paul Leyden) has become one of daytime's most successful modern day couples.
+Known as "Skatie," the couple was documented In the show-inspired novel Oakdale Confidential: A Novel.
+Katie said of her relationship with him that "when it came to Simon, I now had calluses upon calluses on my heart to protect me from his powers of persuasion."

 Katie (Terri Conn) and Simon (Paul Leyden) were a successful couple on ATWT.

 Their marriage and subsequent on-again, off-again relationship came about in between Katie's breakups and divorces with Henry Coleman and Mike Kasnoff and the death of her other great love Brad Snyder, who she shares a son with, Jacob Snyder.
 Although Henry and Katie's friendship remained strong, Henry's portrayer Trent Dawson said that "Katie loved Henry, but she wasn't in love with him."
 Katie was also married to Brad's brother Jack Snyder in 2007.
 The marriage was rushed due to Katie's insecurities and her dislike for his ex-wife Carly Snyder, as well as Jack's own issues.
 Katie eventually became engaged to former love Chris Hughes by the end of the series.
 Among Katie's other relationships were her best friends Henry and his ex-fiancee Vienna Hyatt, both of whom became surrogate family to her.
 Katie's family includes her parents Casey Peretti and Lyla Crawford and maternal half-siblings Margo Montgomery Hughes, her greatest ally throughout all of her tribulations, Cricket Montgomery Ross and Craig Montgomery, who is one of the town's most feared villains.